christinakouridi/transformer_jax/README.md

 $ python src/train.py
 ```

-## Changes over the original architecture
+## Changes on the original architecture
 To be included soon!